How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with how your chart or graph is looking, click Create Chart …
+Once you are happy with how your graph or chart is looking, click Create Chart …

-The new graph or chart will now be added to the Visualizer ‘Library’ …
+The new graph or chart will be added to your Visualizer ‘Library’ …

-Note that each element is given a unique ID displayed as a shortcode.
-As you will see shortly, this lets you easily insert charts and graphs into your content …
+Note that every visual element is given a unique ID displayed as a shortcode.
+As you will see in just a moment, this allows you to easily insert charts and graphs into your content …

-After adding a chart or graph to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …
+After a new element has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …

 Visualizer Plugin Usage

-Once you have created a chart or graph and added it to the Visualizer Library, adding it to posts and pages is quite simple.
+Once you have created a new graph or chart and added it to the Visualizer Library, adding it to your content is really very simple.

 First, create a new post or page (or open an existing one) …